 Find incentives for your project.
 Research the City's different incentives that might apply to your project.

 Get a project number.
-Get a project number by starting your application online or by submitting a preliminary application form.
+Get a project number by starting your application online.
 You will need to include either a location plan (for interior work) or a site plan (for exterior work).
+Get a project number for your mechanical subject-to-field-inspection permit or by submitting a preliminary application form and a sketch showing your scope of work.
 You can use the number to track your project.

 Request a pre-submittal conference (optional).
 We recommend pre-submittal conferences for very complex projects, including buildings with unusual structural systems, substantial alterations, or work in environmentally critical areas or shorelines.
 One-hour pre-submittal conference fees vary based on the type of conference you need.